-- Lack Start/Stop playing sample from the cursor position to the end of the visible waveform, or Start/Stop playing the selection if one is present. - Set the note that will be played when pressing the Play button or pressing "Enter". - ■ Select where the sample should be played back: On the Master Track to bypass the current track's effects, or on the selected track to hear the sample with the currently active effects. - Open up the record dialog box, to record new samples from various sources (e.g. microphone, line-in etc.).
+- M Automatically creates a smooth cross-faded loop for you. - Description of the visible waveform, or Start/Stop playing the selection if one is present. - I Set the note that will be played when pressing the Play button or pressing "Enter". - Select where the sample should be played back: On the Master Track to bypass the current track's effects, or on the selected track to hear the sample with the currently active effects. - Open up the record dialog box, to record new samples from various sources (e.g. microphone, line-in etc.).